rickelsum/hacktrick-home-lab/README.md

 `WP_DB_ROOT_PASSWORD=changeme`
 `WP_DB_HOST=mariadb`

-Now that the variables are set run we can run the containers using docker-compose:
+Now that the variables are set we can run the containers using docker-compose:

 `docker-compose up -d`